 What's covered by home insurance legal expenses?

-What’s covered will depend on the insurer but you’ll tend to see the same core areas in most policies.
+What’s covered depends on the insurer but you tend to see the same core areas in most policies.

 Common events that most policies include:

-- Personal injury claims such as a fall on a slippery supermarket floor
+Personal injury claims such as a fall on a slippery floor

-Some legal expenses polices may also include things such as:
+Some legal expenses polices might also include things such as:

 What is excluded?

-Some policies also make clear that you won’t be covered for things that you should have realised might happen.
+Some policies also make clear that you aren't covered for things that you should have realised might happen.

-As usual with insurance cover, you’ll have to check the small print but certain things are unlikely to be covered:
+As usual with insurance cover, you have to check the small print for the specifics.
+But generally speaking, you can expect exclusions on: